Using Ioto as an Embedded Web Server

 This post is the start of a series focussing on the embedded web server inside Ioto.

 This article will cover installation and building.
-Subsequent posts will cover:
+The posts in the series are:

 Ioto Features